Middlesex Centre bids and tenders are advertised on bids&tenders, an electronic platform that manages procurement processes.

 Surplus Equipment & Vehicles

-Middlesex Centre's surplus equipment and vehicles are advertised on the GovDeals website.
+Middlesex Centre's surplus equipment and vehicles are advertised on the GovDeals website and/or may be auctioned through local auction (Filson Auctions).